 Doha, the capital of Qatar, is perhaps one of the least known destinations in the Middle East.
 The Emirate tops the list of the richest countries in the world with the highest GDP per capita and the fastest growing economy in 2010.
 This growth and investment have created some stunning architecture and cultural highlights, such as the Museum of Islamic Art.
 Doha enjoys a mostly dry, warm climate, although many may find the summer months too hot at over 40 celsius.

-We have stayed here twice, both times as a result of a layover when flying Qatar Airways.
-Qatar is however becoming such a significant destination in it’s own right, particularly with the FIFA World Cup coming up in 2022.
+We have stayed at the Grand Hyatt Doha twice, both times as a result of a layover when flying Qatar Airways.
+Qatar is, however, becoming such a significant destination in its own right, particularly with the FIFA World Cup coming up in 2022.

 We loved sitting outside on our verandah, enjoying the dying heat of the day and watching the lights of Doha as evening approached.

 Best Hotel Club Lounge In Doha

 The club lounge at this property was extremely spacious, so even when it is busy, you can find a space away from other guests.
 For breakfast, there was a vast spread of continental breakfast items, as well as the option to order eggs.
 Evening cocktail hour (currently 6:00 – 8:00 pm) offers a very good choice of still or sparkling wines and a wide variety of food, including a number of desserts.
 The Grand Hyatt Doha’s club lounge is one of the unsung heroes of the Hyatt chain – and bears a strong resemblance to another of our favorites at Muscat, Oman.